timonwong/uwsgi_exporter/README.md

 ./uwsgi_exporter <flags>
 ```

-#### Multi-target support
+#### Multi-target support (BETA)

-This exporter supports the multi-target pattern.
+This exporter supports the [multi-target pattern](https://prometheus.io/docs/guides/multi-target-exporter/).
 This allows running a single instance of this exporter for multiple uWSGI targets.

 To use the multi-target functionality, send an http request to the endpoint /probe?target=http://uwsgi1.example.com:5432 where target is set to the URI of the uWSGI instance to scrape metrics from.